Chocolate Gluten Free Cupcakes For Two

 Helpful Gluten Free Cupcake Tips

 - Don’t fret about the thin batter – I find a lot of cake batters – especially chocolate – are thin.
-And I always freak out, but then I am surprised to see how the cake baked into a super light and fluffy treat!
+And I always freak out, but then I am surprised to see how the cake turned out into a super light and fluffy treat!

 - Store the cupcakes at room temperature – Unfrosted cupcakes store great in a covered container at room temperature.
 They will stay moist for about 2 days.
 Beyond that, they will likely start to dry out.